Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-earth-day.html.markdown

 I’ve always loved nature and seeing places untouched by humankind.
 I was of the generation that grew up with recycling in the home.

-My background was actually in investment banking.
+My background was in investment banking.
 The idea for the company started when the bank I was working in moved offices across the road, and they just disposed of the furniture.
 I thought, why have you not been able to give it away?
 There are people who need it.
 It was such a waste.
 I thought, why has no one digitised waste and connected these people together?

 In the banking world and the finance world at that time there was no such thing as sustainability.
 This was my way of giving back and also commercialising it.

 Our strapline is ‘commercial with a conscience’.
 I believe that businesses of the future would not necessarily have a charity arm, but their charitable actions would be more ingrained in the business, so helping the environment becomes a by-product of business-as-usual.

-> “I believe charitable actions would be more ingrained in the business, so helping the environment becomes a by-product of business-as-usual.”
+> “I believe that helping the environment should become a by-product of business-as-usual.”

 ### Flight Free UK